On-chip spin-photon entanglement based on single-photon scattering: Supplementary Note 2: Theory of Spin-photon Bell State Generation with Single-photon Scattering

 where the off-resonant scattering coefficients are found similarly by replacing $\delta_1\to\delta_1+\Delta_h$.

-\subsection{Projection operators for measuring time-bin encoded photons}
+\subsection{Projection Operators for Measuring Time-bin Encoded Photons}

-At the end of the entangling gate, measurements to read out the state of the photonic qubit are performed by registering detector clicks in three different detection time windows.
+At the end of the entanglement protocol, measurements to read out the state of the photonic qubit are performed by registering detector clicks in three different detection time windows.
 The detection of a time-bin photon is formulated by projection operators on different photonic readout bases:

 where the bosonic creation operator $\hat{a}^\dagger_e(t)$ represents the emission of a photon at time $t$ in the early time-bin, and $\tau$ is the interferometric delay.
-The projections $\ket{e}\bra{e}$ ($\ket{l}\bra{l}$) correspond to detecting photons in the side peak windows (green) (Fig.~\ref{fig:fig3}a), whereas $\ket{e}\bra{l}$ refers to projection onto the middle detection window (blue central peak) where the early and late photons interfere.
+The projections $\ket{e}\bra{e}$ ($\ket{l}\bra{l}$) correspond to detecting photons in the side peak windows (green) (Figure~3a in the main text), whereas $\ket{e}\bra{l}$ refers to projection onto the middle detection window (blue central peak) where the early and late photons interfere.
 Since we only resolve the time-bin, the creation operator can be expressed in either the time or frequency domain.
 Using $a(t) = \frac{1}{\sqrt{2\pi}}\int^{\infty}_{-\infty}a(\omega)e^{i\omega t}d\omega$, one can show

-This implies we can adopt the same perturbation theory in the frequency domain to evaluate the fidelity as in Ref.~\citeS{Chan2022_S}.
+This implies we can adopt the same perturbation theory in the frequency domain to evaluate the fidelity as in Ref.~\cite{Chan2022}.

-\subsection{Formula for the operational fidelity}
+\subsection{Formula for the Operational Fidelity}

 Now, with the time-bin projection operators defined, we can express the entanglement fidelity in terms of the above scattering coefficients.
 The measure of the quality of generated quantum states is conventionally given by the fidelity, which in our case evaluates the overlap between the output and ideal Bell states: